altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/boot-examples/ug-linux-boot-agx5e-premium.md

   * Ethernet Cable.
 Included with the development kit
   * Micro SD card and USB card writer.
 Included with the development kit
 * Host PC with
-  * 64 GB of RAM.
-Less will be fine for only exercising the binaries, and not rebuilding the GSRD.
+  * 64 GB of RAM or more
   * Linux OS installed.
 Ubuntu 22.04LTS was used to create this page, other versions and distributions may work too
   * Serial terminal (for example GtkTerm or Minicom on Linux and TeraTerm or PuTTY on Windows)
-  * Intel Quartus Prime Pro Edition version 24.1.
-Used to recompile the hardware design.
-If only writing binaris is required, then the smaller Intel Quartus Prime Pro Edition Programmer version 24.1 is sufficient.
+  * Intel Quartus Prime Pro Edition version 24.2.
+Used to recompile the hardware design, generate programming files and configure the FPGA device.
   * TFTP server.
 This used to download the eMMC binaries to board to be flashed by U-Boot
 * Local Ethernet network, with DHCP server
 * Internet connection.
 For downloading the files.